-The SIM card must be ordered online (link in French) or bought in an SFR store (link in French).
+The SIM card must be ordered online (link is in French) or bought in an SFR store (link is in French).
 The top-ups can be ordered online or bought in SFR shops, in supermarkets or in Relay shops (including in airports).

-This website offers the purchase of prepaid SIM cards to use in France.
+This website offers to purchase of prepaid SIM cards to use in France.

 With a delivery of 7 to 10 days in Europe and 12 to 15 days for the rest of the world, you will have a SIM card as soon as you arrive in France.
 You can do everything online: choose the offer you’re most interested in and place your order right away.
 For the tourists in French territory, this company offers a SIM card and a bundle for 25€, which allows you to make calls, send texts in France and use the internet.
 The advantage is that you can use the 25€ however you want to.
 Moreover, this bundle has an unlimited validity!